 So, you need an easy way to identify when this happens, so you can re-send them if necessary.

 Step 1.
-Create a custom workflow status called, Re-send Client Tasks.
+Create a custom workflow status called, Re-send Client Requests.
 We recommend that this sits under the In Progress primary status.

 Step 2.
-Apply the Global Automator that will update the status of Work when 5 Client Tasks are sent and they are still incomplete.
-For the status, select your newly created: Re-send Client Tasks.
+Apply the Global Automator that will update the status of Work when 5 Client Requests are sent and they are still incomplete.
+For the status, select your newly created: Re-send Client Requests.

 These are just a handful of ways you can use Automators to save time, ensure Karbon is always an accurate reflection of where your workflow is up to, and keep everyone on the same page.